telerik/kendo-ui-core/docs/intro/installation/prerequisites.md

 ### Previous Versions Required

 Occasionally, a legacy web application might require an older jQuery version with which Kendo UI components are not compatible.
-In these cases you can use a recent jQuery version together with [jQuery Migrate](https://github.com/jquery/jquery-migrate/).
-The plug-in will restore the jQuery features that have been depreciated and will provide for the required backward compatibility.
+In such cases, use a recent jQuery version together with [jQuery `Migrate`](https://github.com/jquery/jquery-migrate/).
+The plug-in restores the jQuery features that have been depreciated and provides for the required backward compatibility.

 ## AngularJS

-From Q2 2014 release onward, Kendo UI widgets support [AngularJS](https://angularjs.org/) integration.
-To activate the AngularJS directives, you need to install the AngularJS library.
+As of the Kendo UI 2014 Q2 release, Kendo UI widgets support [AngularJS](https://angularjs.org/) integration.
+To activate the AngularJS directives, install the AngularJS library.
 Just like jQuery, its minified format is located is in the `js` directory of the Kendo UI bundle you have downloaded.

 > **Important**
 >
-> Unlike jQuery, Kendo UI distributions do not need AngularJS in order to function correctly.
+> Unlike jQuery, to function correctly, the Kendo UI distributions do not need AngularJS.

 ### Supported AngularJS Versions